3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD)

 Thi Kieu Khanh Ho

-Khanh received her Master’s degree at Gwangju Institute of Science and Technology (GIST), South Korea.
+Khanh received her PhD degree in AI at McGill University and her Master’s degree at Gwangju Institute of Science and Technology (GIST), South Korea.
 She was a researcher at Seoul National University Hospital (SNUH), South Korea, before moving to Montreal for her PhD.
-She has received the prestigious McGill Engineering Doctoral Award (MEDA), the GREAT Award, and the highly prestigious Vanier Scholarship.
-Her research focuses on time-series anomaly detection using generative models and graphs.
+She has received the prestigious McGill Engineering Doctoral Award (MEDA), the GREAT Award, and the highly prestigious Vanier Scholarship and Chwang Seto Award.
+Her research focuses on time-series data analysis using generative models and graphs.

 Google ScholarLinkedIn